AmanYazdani/Titanic-Dataset-Prediction-Model/README.md

 # Titanic-Dataset-Prediction-Model
-EDA on the titanic dataset and made a model to predict the survival rate of passengers on board
+Here I performed Exploratory data analysis, data preprocessing and used logistic regression to make a model to predict the survival rate of passengers on board